nismod/open-gira/docs/src/user-guide/usage/network-creation/rail.md

       a single chunk).
 To speed network creation for large domains, it can be set to a larger square number.
 The first square number greater than your number of available CPUs is a good heuristic.
-    - Check and amend the values of `transport.rail`, which provide some defaults for OSM data gap-filling.

 ## Creation